justinchore/funshop/README.md

 };
 ```

-In the server file, the placement of these middleware function calls are important.
+In the server file, the placement of these middleware function calls is important.
 They must be under the route references.

 ### Frontend: Error Handling